If you experience a persistent, irrational fear when faced with uncertainty, you may be suffering from atychiphobia, also known as a fear of failure.

 Fear of failure is just your minds’ exaggerated response to situations with uncertain outcomes.
 Your mind is running a mental simulation of worst-case scenarios to keep you away from danger, even when there is nothing to be afraid of in the first place.

-There are a few signs of atychiphobia that can allow you to recognize if you struggle with a fear of failure.
+There are a few signs of atychiphobia that can allow you to recognize if you struggle with a fear of failing.
 Some of the symptoms manifest as mental resistance; others include physical bodily sensations.

 For example, when your boss asks you to complete a task that is far from what is already familiar to you, it may make you feel uneasy.
 You may experience not only a knot in your stomach but intense feelings of anxiety that are accompanied by a need to escape.